localstack-samples/sample-serverless-shopping-cart-apigateway-lambda-cognito/README.md

 make frontend-serve
 ```

+> If you see an error for the frontend deployment, similar to `error:0308010C:digital envelope routines::unsupported at new Hash` this is probably related to your Node-js version.
+Please run `NODE_OPTIONS="--openssl-legacy-provider" make frontend-serve` in that case.

-The above command will install the dependencies, run a Node.js script to retrieve backend configuration from the SSM parameter and store to a .env.local` file.
+The above command will install the dependencies, run a Node.js script to retrieve backend configuration from the SSM parameter and store to a `.env.local` file.
 The application is then served locally at `http://localhost:8080`.

 > CORS headers on the backend service default to allowing `http://localhost:8080/`.
 You will see CORS errors if
 you access the frontend using the IP (`http://127.0.0.1:8080/`) or a port other than `8080`.

 ### Testing the application

-TODO
+To run the application, we need the [LocalSurf](https://docs.localstack.cloud/user-guide/tools/localsurf/) browser plugin installed and enabled.
+Ideally, your applications should use configuration files to specify their AWS services.
+However, we inherited hard-coded AWS service endpoints in this sample application, which we need to repoint to LocalStack.
+We can do this using the LocalSurf browser plugin.

+In your browser, navigate to http://localhost:8080.
+You can now create a new account, and login.
+Even when you are not logged in, you can add or remove items to your shopping cart.
+For the checkout you will be asked to enter some data.
+Afterwards, the shopping cart will be empty.

+> Note: When you first access the website, the Lambda functions start for the first time and therefore may need a few seconds to startup.
+Subsequent calls will be way faster.

 ### GitHub Action